 Last Updated on

 I will admit that I happily hopped on the no-poo bandwagon last year.
-My husband was eager to try water washing, so I used him as my case study towards this shampoo-less lifestyle.
+I wasn’t ready for a homemade DIY shampoo just yet, and my husband was eager to try water washing, so I used him as my case study towards this shampoo-less lifestyle.

 Trying The No Poo Life

 He started off by washing his hair thoroughly every day with water.
 After 5 weeks of “transition,” it was unbelievably greasy.
 He even got our neighbor to try it, but with the same failed results.
 We then switched to an apple cider vinegar and essential oils rinse.
 This was poured on and combed through.
 Finally he had results.
 His hair was soft, shiny, not greasy, and the dandruff from his psoriasis had been tamed.

 Excited by his results, I decided it was time to ditch my bottle of shampoo.
 I tried the vinegar rinse and about 4 weeks later, I looked like a stringy, greasy mess!
 I had read that many fellow no-pooers would use baking soda as shampoo, before rinsing in vinegar, so I decided to give it a try.
 I instantly had perfect, non-greasy hair.
 I was hooked!